John McBain (musician): Wellwater Conspiracy

-In 1997, McBain and Matt Cameron created the Wellwater Conspiracy along with Ben Shepherd.
-Their debut release was Declaration of Conformity, released in 1997 on the Third Gear label.
+In 1993, McBain and Matt Cameron created the Wellwater Conspiracy along with Ben Shepherd.
+After several 7" singles they released their debut album Declaration of Conformity in 1997 on the Third Gear label.
 Shortly after the release, Cameron was chosen to replace Jack Irons as drummer for rock group Pearl Jam.
 However, Cameron maintained both groups, contributing to a further three Wellwater Conspiracy albums.
 Notable appearances include keyboardist Glenn Slater of folk rock group The Walkabouts, Eddie Vedder of Pearl Jam and Josh Homme of Queens of the Stone Age and Kyuss.